zalam93/Profile/content/post/search-article/index.md

 +++

 <div style="background-color:#f0f0f0">
-<p> The content covers the development phase I for the data mining class at University of Texast at Arlington under Prof Deokgun Park. the first phase of the development covers the search engine where I have implemented
+<p>  the first phase of the development covers the search engine where I have implemented
 TF-IDF and used cosine similarity to find the similarity between the query and the reviews. </p>

 <p> The link for the complete implementation for the search engine can be found below </p>